SheaMeyers/simple-banking-app/README.md

 ## Account Id

 There is an `account_id` field on the `Account` model, not to be confused with the `id` field.
-The `account_id` is a randomly generating uuid and is used when transfering money.
+The `account_id` is a randomly generated uuid and is used when transfering money.
 There are two reasons for this.
 The first is to have an id that users would not be able to guess.
 The second is that this adds extra validation when transferring money by ensuring the person transfering money has the correct `account_id` and `name`.